darenw/FRITEXP/README.md

 ## Source Code

-Source code defining functions to calculate fritex functions is available in Python, Go, D and Javascript.
+Source code defining functions to calculate fritexp functions is available in Python, Go, D and Javascript.
 Maybe more later.
 The directories are named in obvious ways.
 In each case, there is a source file for the Szekeres-defined functions, and one for the symmetry-based functions.
 Unit tests, examples, may be included.
 Plotting routines are kept separate, in plots/.

    py/  Python: plain real numbers and numpy arrays js/  Javascript includes HTML for interactive calculator and plotting